 “Caroline, we were young.”
 The wipers went across the windshield, wiping off the rain.

 He was still a man of little words.
 “Yet here we are, years later, and you are still rescuing me from the bad guys.”

 I don’t know how long we sat in silence because I fell asleep.
 I only woke when I heard the truck’s tires going over the gravel drive.
 All I needed next was to hear the howls of the foxhounds, and I would know I was home.

 My dad’s call was louder than the three dogs.
 “Caroline!”

 Greg was already pulling my duffle bags from the truck bed.
-As I was gathering my pillow and blanket, I noticed he had hidden something on his dash in front of his speedometer.
+As I gathered my pillow and blanket, I noticed he had hidden something on his dash in front of his speedometer.
 The thing looked like it had been to hell and back, but I knew exactly what it was.
 I was surprised to see he kept it.

 “Greg?”
 I stopped him before he grabbed another bag.
 I held up the bulldog that was now missing a leg.
 “Why did you keep it?”